-The prosecution is the result of an investigation conducted by the Internal Revenue Service/Criminal Investigations.
-The prosecution of the case was being handled by Assistant U.S. Attorney Norman R. Smith.
+The successful prosecution is the result of an investigation conducted by the Internal Revenue Service/Criminal Investigations.
+The prosecution was handled by Assistant U.S. Attorney Norman R. Smith.